Plenituz/anyfront/examples/react_spa_gcp/README.md

 The only Anyfront-related file in this folder is `infra.hcl`.

-This folder shows an example of a static svelte project deployed on GCP using anyfront. (this example project is from [jira_clone](https://github.com/oldboyxx/jira_clone/tree/master/client))
+This folder shows an example of a static react project deployed on GCP using anyfront. (this example project is from [jira_clone](https://github.com/oldboyxx/jira_clone/tree/master/client))

 Before you can deploy this example on your GCP account make sure you:
 - Have GCP credentials on the computer running the deployment